data-preservation-programs/singularity/docs/cli-reference/datasource/add/local.md

    singularity datasource add local [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --local-copy-links
+      Follow symlinks and copy the pointed to item.

+   --local-one-file-system
+      Don't cross filesystem boundaries (unix/macOS only).

+   --local-case-insensitive
+      Force the filesystem to report itself as case insensitive.

+      Normally the local backend declares itself as case insensitive on Windows/macOS and case sensitive for everything else.
+Use this flag to override the default choice.

+   --local-no-sparse
+      Disable sparse files for multi-thread downloads.

+      On Windows platforms rclone will make sparse files when doing multi-thread downloads.
+This avoids long pauses on large files where the OS zeros the file.
+However sparse files may be undesirable as they cause disk fragmentation and can be slow to work with.

+   --local-nounc
+      Disable UNC (long path names) conversion on Windows.

+      Examples:
+         | true | Disables long file names.

+   --local-zero-size-links
+      Assume the Stat size of links is zero (and read them instead) (deprecated).

+      Rclone used to use the Stat size of links as the link size, but this fails in quite a few places:

+      - Windows
+      - On some virtual filesystems (such ash LucidLink)
+      - Android

+      So rclone now always reads the link.

+   --local-unicode-normalization
+      Apply unicode NFC normalization to paths and filenames.

+      This flag can be used to normalize file names into unicode NFC form that are read from the local filesystem.

+      Rclone does not normally touch the encoding of file names it reads from the file system.

+      This can be useful when using macOS as it normally provides decomposed (NFD) unicode which in some language (eg Korean) doesn't display properly on some OSes.

+      Note that rclone compares filenames with unicode normalization in the sync routine so this flag shouldn't normally be used.

+   --local-case-sensitive
+      Force the filesystem to report itself as case sensitive.

+      Normally the local backend declares itself as case insensitive on Windows/macOS and case sensitive for everything else.
+Use this flag to override the default choice.

+   --local-links
+      Translate symlinks to/from regular files with a '.rclonelink' extension.

+   --local-skip-links
+      Don't warn about skipped symlinks.

+      This flag disables warning messages on skipped symlinks or junction points, as you explicitly acknowledge that they should be skipped.

    --local-no-check-updated
       Don't check to see if the files change during upload.